theeminenceco/help/_posts/2020-01-13-lead-responses.md

 `Unsubscribed` lead used the unsubscribed link in the email or responded asking to unsubscribe.
 You wont be able to send any more emails to this lead.
 `Responded` state for the lead conveys that there is some response from the lead and Assistant was not able to categorize it to one of the above.
 `Pending` means Assistant is still validating the email address of the lead.
-`New` conveys that the lead added cannot be processed as you have used up your leads limit as per the plan.
-You can Restart these leads in the next period or upgrade your plan and then restart these leads now.

 ## Teach your Assistant
 Some of the responses may over fit or under fit the out-of-the-box ML model and the response received from the lead may get identified in a State which may not be most correct.